gadget-inc/wds/Readme.md

 # wds

 A reloading dev server for server side TypeScript projects.
-Compiles TypeScript _real_ fast, on demand, using `require.extensions`.
-Similar to and inspired by `ts-node-dev`.
+Compiles TypeScript _real_ fast, on demand, using ESM loaders and `require.extensions`.
+Similar to and inspired by `ts-node-dev` and `tsx`.

 wds stands for Whirlwind (or web) Development Server.